nodeca/nodeca/docs/brainstorm/server-modules.md

 First argument is node in the server API tree we want to attach filter to, second is filter function.
 Method name can be either string or array of strings if we need to attach to multiple nodes.

+We can attach filters either *before* or *after* controller/action:

+- `nodeca.filters.before()`
+- `nodeca.filters.after()`

+Filters attached as `before` will be called before passing execution to the action.
+Filters attached as `after` will be callbed after action will finish it's work BUT before rendering response.

 Assume we have following server API tree: